These tips on meal prepping for large families will help you streamline your grocery shopping and meal prep routine.

 Meal Prepping for Large Families

 Gather some of your crowd-pleasing recipes.
 When you meal prep, you need some easy recipes that everyone likes and can be made in large amounts.
 I recommend keeping at least 15 on your rotating menu.
 These should be meals that utilize low-cost ingredients and are easy to put together without lots of prep work.
 Meals like spaghetti, casseroles, and soups are great for this.
+If you need ideas, check out my cookbooks Prep-Ahead Breakfasts and Lunches and Prep-Ahead Meals from Scratch.

 Shop in season and plan meals around what's on sale weekly.
 When shopping for a large family, shopping in-season is a great way to make sure you get the best prices.
 When most people think of shopping in season, they usually only consider produce.
 However, meats and even frozen foods have a season.
 You can buy large amounts of turkey around Thanksgiving and use them in any recipe that calls for chicken.
 Frozen foods month is in March and you can stock up on frozen vegetables for quick and easy meals with the same taste and nutrition as your own frozen produce.